Living on the edge: Phase transitions in convex programs with random data: Related work

 \subsection{Conic intrinsic volumes}

-In modern geometry, work on polytope angles has largely been supplanted by research on spherical and conical integral geometry~\cite{scwe:08}.
+Research on polytope angles has largely been supplanted by spherical and conical integral geometry~\cite{Gl,scwe:08}.
 Several authors have independently recognized the power of this approach for analyzing random instances of convex optimization problems.

 Amelunxen~\cite{am:thesis} and Amelunxen \& B{\"u}rgisser~\cite{ambu:11b,ambu:11c} have shown that conic geometry offers an elegant way to perform average-case and smoothed analysis of conic optimization problems.
 Their work requires detailed computations of conic intrinsic volumes, which can make it challenging to apply to particular cases.
 We can simplify some of their techniques using the new fact, Theorem~\ref{thm:main-conc}, that intrinsic volumes concentrate at the statistical dimension.
 Theorem~\ref{thm:cone-prog} is based on their research.